iogbole/israelo/_posts/2023-10-10-ebpf-net-viz.md

 ## Why eBPF?
-eBPF is a revolutionary technology, available since Linux 4.x versions.
-Imagine eBPF as a lightweight, sandboxed virtual machine that resides within the Linux kernel, offering secure and verified access to kernel memory.
+eBPF is a revolutionary technology that allows users to extend the functionality of the Linux kernel without having to modify the kernel code itself.
+It is essentially a lightweight, sandboxed virtual machine that resides within the kernel, offering secure and verified access to kernel memory.

-eBPF code is often written in a restricted subset of the C language, which is then compiled into eBPF bytecode using a compiler like Clang/LLVM.
-This bytecode undergoes stringent verification processes to ensure it neither intentionally nor inadvertently jeopardises the integrity of the Linux kernel.
-Additionally, eBPF programs are guaranteed to execute within a finite number of instructions, making them suitable for performance-sensitive use-cases like observability and network security.
+Moreso, eBPF code is typically written in a restricted subset of the C language and compiled into eBPF bytecode using a compiler like Clang/LLVM.
+This bytecode undergoes rigorous verification to ensure that it cannot intentionally or inadvertently jeopardize the integrity of the kernel.
+Additionally, eBPF programs are guaranteed to execute within a finite number of instructions, making them suitable for performance-sensitive use cases like observability and network security.

+Here are some of the key benefits of using eBPF:

+* Safety and security: eBPF programs are sandboxed and verified, which means that they cannot harm the kernel or the system as a whole.
+* Performance: eBPF programs are extremely efficient and can be used to implement complex functionality without impacting system performance.
+* Flexibility: eBPF can be used to implement a wide range of functionality, including network monitoring, security, performance tracing, and more.

-Functionally, eBPF allows you to run this restricted C code in response to various events, such as timers, network events, or function calls within both the kernel and user-space programs.
-These pieces of code are often referred to as 'probes'—`kprobes` for kernel function calls, `uprobes` for user-space function calls, and `tracepoints` for pre-defined hooks in the Linux kernel.
+Functionally, eBPF allows you to run this restricted C code in response to various events, such as timers, network events, or function calls within both the kernel and user space.
+These event hooks are often referred to as 'probes'—`kprobes` for kernel function calls, `uprobes` for user-space function calls, and `tracepoints` for pre-defined hooks in the Linux kernel.

 In the context of this blog post, we'll be focusing on `tracepoints`, specifically leveraging the <code><em>tcp_retransmit_skb</em></code>  tracepoint for monitoring TCP retransmissions.

 If you are completely new to eBPF, I recommend checking out the resources in the reference section below, starting with [What is eBPF](https://ebpf.io/what-is-ebpf/)?